 - Use wireless network for your network within your VPN router.

-Salman Siddiqui is an expert technology analyst and regularly blogs on his tech. blog CompuWorld.
+Salman Siddiqui is an expert technical analyst and regularly blogs on his tech. blog CompuWorld.
 His vast experience of freelance writing is backed by his passion to swim against the tide.
 You can grab him on Twitter.